ELanning/beginner-to-intermediate-react/README.md

 ## Experimental Patterns

 In this section, patterns that have arisen but are not necessarily widespread or standardized are presented.
-Readers are welcome to open a [poll request](https://github.com/ELanning/beginner-to-intermediate-react/pulls) with their own patterns.
+Readers are welcome to open a [pull request](https://github.com/ELanning/beginner-to-intermediate-react/pulls) with their own patterns.

 ### MC-V Trees